ucan-wg/delegation/README.md

 # 5 Validation

 Each capability has its own semantics, which needs to be interpretable by the target resource handler.
-Therefore, a validator SHOULD NOT reject UCANs with resources that it does not know how to interpret.
+Therefore, a validator MUST NOT reject all capabilities when only one is not understood.

-If any of the following criteria are not met, the UCAN MUST be considered invalid.
+If _any_ of the following criteria are not met, the UCAN MUST be considered invalid:

-## 5.1 Time
+## 5.1 Time Bounds

 A UCAN's time bounds MUST NOT be considered valid if the current system time is before the `nbf` field or after the `exp` field.
 This is called "ambient time validity."